bihor/fp_masterquiz/Documentation/User/Index.rst

 Points
 ------

-There is no checkbox for correct answers!
+There is no checkbox for correct answers in the backend!
 To check a answer as correct, you need to set a value greater than 0 at the points-field.
 You can set 0 or a negative value for wrong answers.
 You don´t need to set points for polls.